awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-queue.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/transfer-to-queue-configured1.png)

 When this block is configured to **transfer to callback queue**, it looks similar to the following image\.
-If a contact is routed down the **Success** branch, it’s transferred to the specified queue\.
+If a contact is routed down the **Success** branch, it's transferred to the specified queue\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/transfer-to-queue-configured.png)